LemonadeIsCoolAndEpic/RiceTools/README.md

  - And more!

 # Installation
-This section will come soon when installation is made significantly easier
+This section will come soon when installation is made significantly easier.
+For the meantime you will have to build from source but I'm currently working on a easy way to install this via a package manager like yay.

 # Customization
 Customising RiceTools is really simple.
 If you havent ran **RiceTools** yet, **RiceTools** will generate a config file for you.
 Simply go to the directory